tgamboalsmo/Project5/README.md

 *Map Markers* - Map markers will only be present if the associated MeetUp group is listed on the MeetUp list.
 Clicking on the map marker will cause the marker to animate with a 'drop' followed with the info window popping up.
 The info window contains the MeetUp group name, type, link and information passed in the description from the API call.
+Only 1 info window will appear at any given time.
+The previous one will disappear when a new one is opened.

 *Notable Mentions*
 1 - Some of the MeetUp groups have the exact same location.
 As a result, it could appear